Openings as of 3/18/2026

 1. Valid Oregon Standard Teaching License – Special Education: Generalist 2.
 Successful completion of a handicapped learner or severely handicapped program at an accredited university/college.
 3. Knowledge and experience with children with cognitive disabilities, life-skills curriculum, mental health needs, and applicable training strategies.
 4. Demonstrated competence regarding the use of computers and other technology devices and systems for communication, data recording and reporting, and student instruction and support.
 5. Ability to obtain CPR and First Aid certification.
 6. Ability to obtain Nonviolent Crisis Intervention certification.

 LOCATION: In person.
-LENGTH OF POSITION: 1.0 FTE / 190 day (academic year) SALARY RANGE: Per Collective Bargaining Agreement: $56,964 - $77,461 annual starting salary for 2024-2025 school year; 2025-2026 salary to be determined based on outcome of bargaining.
+LENGTH OF POSITION: 1.0 FTE / 190 day (academic year) SALARY RANGE: Per Collective Bargaining Agreement: $60,987.34 - $104,983.61 annual salary for 2025-2026 school year.
 IMMEDIATE SUPERVISOR: Supervisor or Coordinator, Special Programs

 The following physical requirements are essential functions of the Teacher Multiple and Severe Disabilities (STEPS Program) job description.